June 20, 2024

 Sue Reno, film soup, image 3

-This batch of photos from a roll of Fuji film 200 in my Minolta Maxxum 50 camera.
+This batch of photos is from a roll of Fuji film 200 in my Minolta Maxxum 50 camera.
 This is not a particularly sexy vintage camera; I bought it back when I needed to provide slides of my artquilts in order to enter quilt exhibitions.
 But it is reliable and easy to use so was a good baseline for me for this project.

 Sue Reno, film soup, image 4